jlgabriel/aerofly-igc-recorder/README.md

 ## Glider Configuration

-The application includes a built-in glider configuration manager that allows you to:
+The application includes a glider selection system that allows you to:
-- Add and manage custom glider profiles
-- Set glider-specific parameters like competition ID and class
+- Select from available glider models in Aerofly FS4
-- Import/export glider configurations
+- View detailed glider information and specifications
-- Automatically use the correct glider settings for IGC files
+- Automatically include the selected glider information in IGC files

 ## Setup in Aerofly FS4